This post may contain affiliate links. Please read my disclosure for more information.

 - Preheat the oven to 350°F with a rack in the center position.

-- In a medium bowl, whisk together the all-purpose flour, baking powder, baking soda, kosher salt, ground cinnamon, all spice, ground ginger, ground nutmeg and pinch of ground cloves.
+- In a large bowl, whisk together the all-purpose flour, baking powder, baking soda, kosher salt, ground cinnamon, allspice, ground ginger, ground nutmeg and pinch of ground cloves.
 Set aside.

-- In a bowl of a stand mixer, beat the softened butter, granulated sugar, brown sugar and vanilla until light and fluffy.
+- In a stand mixer bowl with the paddle attachment, beat the softened butter, granulated sugar, brown sugar and vanilla until light and fluffy, on medium-high speed.

 - Reduce the speed to medium and add the eggs one at a time, beating well after each addition.